Quick facts

 - When the bark is peeled back from a branch with wilted leaves, you may see bluish staining on the wood surface.

-- Bronzing and browning of leaves generally occur from the tip and a portion of the leaf margin toward the midrib or base of the leaf, but symptoms may be irregular.
+- Look for leaves with brown edges and green centers.
+Discoloration generally occurs from the tip and edges toward the middle or base of the leaf, but symptoms may be irregular.

-- In white oaks, a single main branch or fork of the crown may exhibit wilting leaves during summer but may develop no further symptoms until the next year or following years.
+- Symptoms often initially appear in one to several scattered wilting branches, but may progress slowly and develop no further symptoms until the next year or following years.

-Injury caused by twolined chestnut borer can be confused with oak wilt and probably mimics oak wilt the most.
+Twolined chestnut borer injury can be confused with oak wilt and probably mimics oak wilt the most.
 Both problems start at the edge of the crown and kill oaks.
 Rapid leaf drop and near total leaf loss within a couple months is the best distinguishing characteristic for oak wilt.
 Branches and tree crowns infested with twolined chestnut borer hold onto their dead leaves for a relatively long time.

 Get an accurate diagnosis of the disease before taking any control action.
 Hire an experienced tree care professional or consult the University of Minnesota's Plant Disease Clinic.